polhenarejos/pico-hsm/README.md

 ### > AES ECB, CBC, CFB, OFB, XTS, CTR, GCM and CCM
 Advanced AES encryption and decryption with multiples modes and customized IV/nonce and additional authenticated data (AAD).[^4]

+### > AES key generation of 128, 192, 256 and 512 bits.
+Besides 128, 192 and 256 bits, Pico HSM also supports key generation of 512 bits (64 bytes).
+These keys are specially indicated for running AES XTS, where two keys of 256 bits are concatenated.

 ### > CMAC
 It supports AES-CMAC authentication.[^1]